vikramaditya234/vikramaditya234.github.io/_posts/2018-03-27-get-cross-domain-cookie.md

 {% endhighlight %}

 #### Explanation
+There are three security features we have to get around:
+1. Cookie cannot be read by any domain other than one which has set it
+2. Allow request to different domain than the origin site
+3. Send cookie as part of this request

+1. Cookie in the web world is like gold, because if it leaks people can lose money, this is known has session hijacking.
+Session hijacking or cookie hijacking is where hacker steals your cookie and then can do actions on the website on your behalf.
+Example if your `gmail.com` cookie is hijacked then hacker can delete all your mails!
+Hence reputed browsers secures cookie by restricting who reads and writes it, even sub domains are restricted to use cookie set by main domain ([read here to get around sub domain](/articles/2018-02/share-session-across-subdomains)).
+That’s the reason `client.com` needs to call `vendor.com` from the browser, so `vendor.com` will read the cookie and reply back appropriate response.

-Cookie cannot be sent from one domain to another, even on sub domains there are restrictions ([read here to get around sub domain](/articles/2018-02/share-session-across-subdomains)).
-The cookie can only be read by the domain which has set it, this to avoid man-in-the-middle attack where hackers steal your cookie and hacks you account.
-Thats the reason `client.com` needs to call `vendor.com` from the browser.
-But calling javascript/resource request to another domain is not allowed by the browser due to same-origin policy.
-This policy is needed as rouge sites which you open in your browser otherwise will be able to issue API request to site like `gmail.com` or `facebook.com` to which your are already logged in, these request will go through due to precense of the cookie in the browser.
+2. Loading of javascript from different domain than one is loaded is restricted (same-origin policy) as otherwise rouge sites or scripts, which you might launch in your browser, which would issue API request to site like `gmail.com` or `twitter.com` or any other site to which you are already logged in.
+These malevolent requests will go through due to presence of the cookie in the browser.
+To get past this we have to make change in the server to pass the header stating `client.com` can call API to `vendor.com`, hence using *Access-Control-Allow-Origin*.
+This is part of CORS[https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS], which is relaxation of this security.

-To get around same-origin policy we have to use (CORS)[https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS], which is relaxation of this security.
-Following CORS rules  you make changes in the server of `vendor.com` to send header stating `client.com` is allowed to use the resource (Access-Control-Allow-Origin header).
-By using this cross domain request is allowed but this will not send the cookie, to send the cookie we need to allow the credentials (Access-Control-Allow-Credentials), by setting the header in the server and using `withCredentials` as part of the request.
+3. Even after using *Access-Control-Allow-Origin*, cookie will not be passed as part of header of API call, that due to again, you guess it *Security!!*.
+To enable that we add another header in the response from server which is *Access-Control-Allow-Credentials*, apart from server change we would need change the JSON request (using `withCredentials`) to tell browser to send cookie as part of the request.

+There you have it, get cookie from different domain than the one that is loaded in browser.
 Simple isn't it :)